rayoub/rupee/README.md

--h  | min-hash grams in the \_grams tables and populate the \_hashes tables -a  | align structures using a specific alignment algorithm -t  | use Java rewrite of TM-align to align structures (currently, not used by RUPEE) -l  | align structures using the LCS algorithm
--s  | search for similar structures
+-h  | min-hash grams in the \_grams tables and populate the \_hashes tables -a  | align structures using a specific alignment algorithm -t  | use Java rewrite of TM-align to align structures (currently, not used by RUPEE) -f  | align structures using the LCS algorithm for a full-length search -c  | align structures using the LCS algorithm for a containment search -s  | search for similar structures
 -u  | upload a pdb file and obtain an internal identifier -d  | random code for miscellaneous task